ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 ## Introduction

-The preparation for creating an account in the AOS is minimal.
+The preparation for creating an account in Aruna is minimal.
 It is only required that you are already registered in a supported AAI.
 Currently that is:

 * **GWDG SSO Service**, i.e. DFN AAI, Life Science Login (ELIXIR AAI) or GfBio Accounts

-These are also the current options that are offered if you want to register or login via the [official AOS demo website](https://dev.aruna-storage.org/){:target="_blank"}.
-If you want to register via the AOS API instead, you just have to put the OIDC token you received from one of the previously mentioned services into the [user registration request header](#user-registration) for authorization.
+These are also the current options that are offered if you want to register or login via the [Aruna demo website](https://dev.aruna-storage.org/){:target="_blank"}.
+If you want to register via the Aruna API instead, you just have to put the OIDC token you received from one of the previously mentioned services into the [user registration request header](#user-registration) for authorization.

-From here on you have two possibilities to authenticate/authorize all of your actions inside the AOS system:
+From here on you have two possibilities to authenticate/authorize all of your actions inside Aruna system:

 1. You can use your OIDC token which consumes the granted permissions you have on resources.
 2. You create API tokens which can either